imjoy-team/ImJoy/docs/development.md

 to see a card rendered with your plugins which you can click `INSTALL`.

 ### Supported url parameters
-You can construct the ImJoy url with customized functionality for facilitated installation.
+You can construct the ImJoy url with customised functionality for facilitated installation.
 These url parameters can be used after `https://imjoy.io/#/app?`, using a `PARAM=VALUE` syntax.

 These parameters are independent from each other and multiple parameters